 Best time to visit Greece for Island Hopping

 Avoid the month of August and you'll find that any month between May and October is great for Greek island hopping.
 I've not written a guide to Greek island hopping yet, but I'm sure when I do, I will be mentioning how you should allow for possible ferry delays and strike action.
 Don't plan your timetable too tight!
+You might find this guide on the best time to visit Santorini useful.
+There is a little information inside about other Greek islands to visit from Santorini as well.

 Best time to visit Greece for Skiing